 Chapter 3 - Writing Global Policies for Compliance

-If an organization's requirements state, access to personal information is restricted to users within the same country or geographic region, they can create a single Global Policy to meet it.
-The policy will apply to both current data sources and any that will be created:
+For example, if an organization's compliance requirements state that access to personal information is restricted to users within the corresponding country or geographic region, they could write a Global Policy in Immuta that enforces that requirement before users have begun connecting data:

 Best Practices: Writing Global Policies